Fukuoka, Japan

 We asked expats in Fukuoka what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Fukuoka should be aware of several important factors.
 Firstly, understanding the cost of living is crucial as Japan is known for its high living costs, although Fukuoka is generally cheaper than cities like Tokyo or Osaka.
 It's also important to understand the healthcare system in Japan, which is universal and mandatory for all residents, including foreigners.
 Language can be a barrier, as English is not widely spoken outside of major cities, so learning some basic Japanese would be beneficial.
 The climate in Fukuoka is relatively mild, with hot summers and cool winters, which may be a consideration for those with health concerns.
 Japan has strict immigration laws, so it's important to research the requirements for a long-term visa or permanent residency.
 The country also has a high standard of public safety and low crime rates, which can be a draw for many retirees.
 Cultural differences can be significant, so it's important to familiarize yourself with Japanese customs and etiquette.
 The food in Fukuoka is renowned, particularly its ramen, so food lovers will be in their element.
 Public transportation in Fukuoka is efficient and reliable, but it's also a very walkable city.
-Lastly, it's worth noting that Japan is prone to natural disasters such as earthquakes and typhoons, so it's important to be prepared for these potential risks," remarked one expat living in Fukuoka, Japan.
+Lastly, it's worth noting that Japan is prone to natural disasters such as earthquakes and typhoons, so it's important to be prepared for these potential risks," commented one expat who made the move to Fukuoka.

 What do expats in Fukuoka appreciate most about the local culture?

 "Expats in Fukuoka often appreciate the city's vibrant and diverse food culture, which includes local specialties like Hakata ramen and fresh seafood.
 They also value the local people's friendliness and willingness to help, even if there's a language barrier.
 The city's cleanliness and safety are also highly appreciated, making it a comfortable place to live.
 The blend of modern and traditional Japanese culture in Fukuoka is another aspect that expats find appealing.
 They also enjoy the city's festivals and events, which provide opportunities to engage with the local community and experience Japanese traditions.
 The efficient public transportation system is another feature that expats in Fukuoka appreciate.
-Lastly, the city's proximity to nature, including beaches and mountains, offers a balance of city life and outdoor activities that many expats find attractive," remarked one expat who made the move to Fukuoka.
+Lastly, the city's proximity to nature, including beaches and mountains, offers a balance of city life and outdoor activities that many expats find attractive," said one expat who made the move to Fukuoka.

 What do expats find most challenging?

 "Expats in Fukuoka often find the language barrier to be the most challenging aspect of the local culture.
 Despite English being taught in schools, many locals are not fluent and may be hesitant to use it.
 This can make everyday tasks like shopping, dining out, or using public transportation difficult for those who do not speak Japanese.
 Another challenge is the deep-rooted tradition and etiquette in Japanese culture.
 There are many unspoken rules and social norms that foreigners may not be aware of, which can lead to unintentional disrespect or misunderstandings.
 For example, the concept of "saving face" is very important in Japan, and direct confrontation or criticism is often avoided.
 The work culture in Japan can also be challenging for expats.
 The Japanese are known for their strong work ethic, often working long hours and rarely taking time off.
 This can be a stark contrast to the work-life balance that many Westerners are used to.
 Additionally, the cost of living in Fukuoka can be high, particularly when it comes to housing and dining out.
 This can be a shock for expats who are not prepared for the financial demands of living in Japan.
 Finally, while Fukuoka is more laid-back than cities like Tokyo or Osaka, it can still be overwhelming for some expats.
-The city is bustling and crowded, and it can take time to adjust to the pace of life," wrote a member in Fukuoka.
+The city is bustling and crowded, and it can take time to adjust to the pace of life," said one expat in Fukuoka.

 Is there a lot of crime in Fukuoka?